Cooranga, Queensland: History

 An extension of the Bell Branch railway line from Bell to Mount Mahen through Cooranga North was proposed by government in 1915 but never built.

 Cooranga North State School opened on 2 February 1914 and closed on 14 July 2003.
 It was at 14 Cooranga North Niagara Road.

 A number of small schools operated in the immediate vicinity of Cooranga, each for a short period of time.

-Nearby Mount Mahen Provisional School opened on 22 July 1925, closed briefly approximately February 1929, reopening 11 June 1929 and closed permanently on 11 February 1930.
+Mount Mahen Provisional School opened on 22 July 1925, closed briefly approximately February 1929, reopening 11 June 1929 and closed permanently on 11 February 1930.
 The building burned down in the 1930s.
 Children from the Hunter family formed most of the small enrolments recorded.

 Booroonby State School, located approximately 6.5km from Cooranga towards Jimbour, operated from 1908 to c.1921.

 Karaweena Provisional School, located between Jandowae and Cooranga, opened c.1921 and closed in 1926.
 It operated in the building from the closed Booroonby State School which was moved to the site by horse and dray, although the first lessons were conducted in the Martin family's garage and the Karaweena Hall before the permanent building was moved.

 Newlands Provisional School, later known as Mahen Provisional School, opened near Cooranga on 4 June 1935 with furniture sent from Ducklo State School.
 The name was changed to Mahen Provisional School on 15 June 1937.
 Its status was upgraded from provisional in 1944, thus becoming known as Mahen State School.
 It closed on 30 June 1948.

 Porters Gap State School opened on 22 May 1933 and closed on 31 December 1939.

+Bunjinie State School, located nearby towards Jimbour East, operated from 16 May 1949 to 1958.
+It originally opened as Bunginie State School, with the minor spelling change happening during the first year.

 The Karaweena district (at times referred to as Downfall Creek), not far from Cooranga, had a community hall and a cheese factory in place by 1925.
 The cheese factory was known as the Kurrajong Cheese Factory.
 A branch of the QCWA met in the local hall.
 In addition, the community had two sawmills operating, a cricket pitch and tennis courts.

 Our Lady of Sacred Heart Catholic Church opened on Sunday 11 September 1938 on land donated by Mrs Mary Gertrude O'Brien.
 It was at 152 Cooranga North Niagara Road.
 On 28 June 2017 in the middle of the night, the church building was relocated to St Thomas More College in Sunnybank, Brisbane, where it is used as the school's chapel.
 The relocation required two trucks, one for the church body and another for the roof, and the journey was 380 km.